IDOR Lab Report

 The request

-may be suggestive of an IDOR vulnerability: the parameter in the URL path represents a direct object reference, which identifies the shopping basket of this user.
+GET/rest/basket/7may be suggestive of an IDOR vulnerability: the parameter in the URL path represents a direct object reference, which identifies the shopping basket of this user.

 The value of the parameter in the URL path (i.e.,